ginidino/MOOC-programming-part2/WEEK10/TEST/Inheritance of Class Features/Inheritance of Class Features.md

 The Order class above is better.
 Instead of inheriting from the `Customer` class, the `mailingAddress` method uses a `Customer` reference to retrieve the mailing address.
 This makes the maintenance and specific functions of our programs easier.

 Now, when editing a customer, you only need to change the customer information.
 We don't have to do anything about the command.

+## Inheritance, Interfaces, Both, or None?
+Inheritance does not exclude the use of interfaces and vice versa.
+Interfaces are like a consensus on the implementation of a class and allow abstraction of concrete implementations.
+It is very easy to change a class that implements an interface.

+As with interfaces, when using inheritance, a subclass is committed to providing all of its superclass methods.
+Because of polymorphism, inheritance works like interfaces.
+You can assign a subclass instance to a method that takes a parent class as a parameter.